 The Cool Fix is a soothing, cooling blue gel that immediately calms down your skin post-shave.

 Pros: You apply this gel immediately after shaving, for immediate calmness.
 It helps reduce ingrown hairs, razor bumps, razor burn, and redness.
 It’s like an ice pack for your face.
-Glycolic acid to exfoliates and salicylic acid to clear pores.
+Glycolic acid exfoliates and salicylic acid clears pores.

 Cons: Do a patch test first, because some say it really burns.